lanl/BEE/test/workflows/neo4j/README.md

 already downloaded).

-The `/scripts` directory will be used to store `cypher-shell` scripts and the `\dumps` directory will store exported databases.
+The `/scripts` directory will be used to store `cypher-shell` scripts and the `/dumps` directory will store exported databases.
 We'll discuss these activities later in this document.

 At this point, Neo4j is not yet running, but from within this shell (in the